3xBJ/hydeout-jekyll-starter/_posts/2020-04-16-app-xaml-one-file-to-rule-them-all.md

 ---
 ### Intro

 **App.xaml** is your application main file and is automatically created.
-It define what your app will do when starded, suspended, onbackground, etc.
+It defines what your app will do when started, suspended, onbackground, etc.

 When created, the file look something like this